Skip to main content

 Commission Members

-Jennifer Nash is a Corvallis attorney who represents clients in criminal and family-law matters.
-She is not currently a public defense provider, but previously has served on the Governor's Task Force on Indigent Defense, the Oregon Criminal Defense Lawyers Association Public Defense Reform Task Force, and its Pay Parity Committee, administered the public defense contract in Benton County, and was a member of the Willamette Criminal Justice Council, a statutory body that coordinates local criminal justice plans and policies in Benton County.
+Jennifer Nash is a Corvallis attorney who represents clients in criminal, family, and juvenile law matters.
+She was a member of the Public Defense Services Commission from 2022-2023 and served as its chair beginning in August 2023.
+She is a former public defense provider and has previously served on the Governor's Task Force on Indigent Defense, the Oregon Criminal Defense Lawyers Association Public Defense Reform Task Force, and its Pay Parity Committee.
+She administered the public defense contract in Benton County from 2000-2016 and was a member of the Willamette Criminal Justice Council, a statutory body that coordinates local criminal justice plans and policies in Benton County.

 Alton Harvey, Jr. has dedicated his life to social service and giving back.
 Alton is the Lead Mentor for Portland Oregon's Volunteers of America Federal Parole & Probation and holds a CADC 1 certification.
 He has partnered with many community leaders, including members of the Portland Police Bureau, Beaverton Police Bureau, members of the Judicial system, including, the Multnomah Department of Community Justice to establish and enhance better relationships with the community.
 Alton is a member of the Portland Police Steering Committee, has served as the Board President of the START (Service Thru Accountability, Restitution, and Treatment) Drug Court Alumni Group, and was most recently the lead mentor for START Court.
 Alton is also a Folktime Board member, which is a peer driven mental health organization, and the lead facilitator of the H.E.A.T (Habitual, Empowerment, Accountability, and Therapy), a culturally specific group for African American Men 18-29 years old impacted by gangs, addiction, and trauma.
 Having been previously represented by public defense attorneys himself, he brings a valuable and unique perspective to the Public Defense Services Commission.